-If the employee believes that the Centre Manager is involved or would not be able to act impartially, then employees should raise their concerns with the Director of UK Juniors, Stef McLoughlin, by telephone +44 (0)7857 832907 or by email smcloughlin@stgiles.co.uk stating the nature of their concern.
+If the employee believes that the Centre Manager is involved or would not be able to act impartially, then employees should raise their concerns with the Director of Juniors, Kate Knight, by telephone +44 (0)1273 359500 or by email kknight@stgiles.co.uk stating the nature of their concern.

-In exceptional circumstances and where the individual believes that the matter cannot be dealt with within St Giles Juniors, then they should raise their concerns with the Group Managing Director, Mark Lindsay in writing by email to mlindsay@stgiles.co.uk stating the nature of their concern and the reason why the concern has not been raised with the Director of UK Juniors, Stef McLoughlin.
+In exceptional circumstances and where the individual believes that the matter cannot be dealt with within St Giles Juniors, then they should raise their concerns with the Group CEO, Mark Lindsay in writing by email to mlindsay@stgiles.co.uk stating the nature of their concern and the reason why the concern has not been raised with the Director of Juniors, Kate Knight.

 The action taken by St Giles will depend on the nature of the concerns raised.
 The matters raised will normally be investigated internally by St Giles.
-This will usually be by the Director of UK Juniors, Stef McLoughlin but in exceptional circumstances may be an independent Senior Manager from St Giles.
+This will usually be by the Director of Juniors, Kate Knight but in exceptional circumstances may be an independent Senior Manager from St Giles.
 Where appropriate, matters of a criminal nature will be referred to the Police.